hos7ein/ansible-ocserv/README.md

 ### Dependency ###
-To use `ansible-ocserv` project you have need some packages for deploying it, In your Ansible machine you need this package:
+To use `ansible-ocserv` project you need to have some packages for deploying it, in your Ansible machine you need this package:

 * ansible